 1. Super Mario Bros.

 Following the success of consoles like Atari, the industry began to face challenges associated with the large number of consoles released at that time.
-People had way too many choices for playing games, which led to over saturation.
+People had way too many choices for playing games, which led to over-saturation.

-Those consoles also had their own collection of games, which reduced the fun in playing with others.
+Those consoles also had their own collection of games, which reduced the fun of playing with others.
 Imagine buying an expensive console only to find out that your friends buy others with games you have never played before.